MicrosoftDocs/quantum-docs-pr/articles/install-guide/setup/vs-editors/vs-code.md

 # Installing the Quantum Development Kit for Visual Studio Code #

+The Quantum Development Kit can be used with Visual Studio Code, Microsoft's open-source cross-platform development environment, making it easy to use Q# with C# or Python.

+## Already have Visual Studio Code and the .NET Core SDK? ##

 If you are already a Visual Studio Code user (and have installed the latest version of the [.NET Core SDK](https://dotnet.microsoft.com/) (2.2 or later) from the [.NET downloads page](https://www.microsoft.com/net/download)), you can install the extension to get started developing Q# in Visual Studio Code.
 > [!div class="button"]
 > [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode)